 Easter weekend proved an ideal time to visit one of those "why is this here?" spots in Ohio.
 A place where you can truly put your eggs in one, or many, baskets.
 One of the most renown makers of woven basket is the Longaberger Company and they have created a tourist destination (see right, click to enlarge) not far from the company's beginnings in Dresden, Ohio (map, web).
 Situated less than an hour east of Columbus or about 90 minutes from Canton, Longaberger's Homestead offers tours, ambiance, food, and a taste of home the likes of Martha Stewart Living or Pottery Barn style.

-Ohio State Route 16 east of Newark, it is now quickly accessible thanks to investment by the State of Ohio in upgrading the route from a 2-lane road to a limited-access highway.
+Located on Ohio State Route 16 east of Newark, it is now quickly accessible thanks to investment by the State of Ohio in upgrading the route from a 2-lane road to a limited-access highway.
 Long-range plans are to link Columbus and Pittsburgh via 4-lane highways.
 Currently 65-mph divided highway can get you from Columbus to Newark, minus about six miles of reduced speed 2-lane driving, then to just north of Dresden again via 4-lane highway travel.

-hint of what's to come, as you pass Longaberger's corporate headquarters, a multi-story office building in the shape of a basket about 20 minutes east of the Longaberger site via highway (see right, click to enlarge).
+Coming east from Newark, you can get a hint of what's to come, as you pass Longaberger's corporate headquarters, a multi-story office building in the shape of a basket about 20 minutes east of the Longaberger site via highway (see right, click to enlarge).
 It is one of the most intriguing buildings anywhere.
 This place makes multiple web-hits for unique roadside attractions in America.
 It seems whenever I pass through Newark it is raining, and my ability to get a good picture of

 the Longaberger building yields awful results.